CRICMIND.AI

 Teams that outscore their opponents in the death overs (overs 15–20) win 71.4% of IPL matches — a full 7 percentage points higher than the powerplay advantage.
 This is the most statistically significant phase correlation in IPL cricket.
 Death overs are where margins are decided, where chases succeed or fail, and where the most concentrated scoring pressure occurs.

 The death phase advantage is also self-reinforcing: a strong death bowling attack forces batting teams to take more risks earlier, creating wicket opportunities that pressure powerplay batters.
-Conversely, strong death batters like MS Dhoni and Andre Russell can offset poor earlier phases with concentrated late hitting.
+Conversely, strong death batters like MS Dhoni and Cameron Green can offset poor earlier phases with concentrated late hitting.
 The death overs can override a match's earlier narrative in a way that the powerplay phase cannot.

 The market reflects this logic: death bowling specialists — Bumrah, Boult, Rabada — consistently attract the highest bowling prices in IPL auctions.
 Death batters like Russell command premiums that no powerplay specialist can match because their value-add moment comes when the game is already partially shaped.